gbmcarlos/php-runtime/README.md

 For example:
 - handler value `index` will search for a function file `index.php`, relative to the function's source code root folder
-- handler value `src/app/function` will search for a function file `src/app/function`, relative to the function's source code root folder
+- handler value `src/app/function` will search for a function file `src/app/function.php`, relative to the function's source code root folder
 - handler value `index.search` will search for a function file `index.php`, relative to the function's source code root folder, and pass the string `"search"` as the third parameter to the function

 ### Execution Cold Start

-In accordance to AWS Lambda's best practices, you should do any initialization work outside the handler function, such as framework bootstrapping, or loading an SDK.
+In accordance to AWS Lambda's best practices, you should do any initialization work inside the handler file, but outside the handler function, such as framework bootstrapping, or loading an SDK.

 This Runtime supports this, by requiring the file only once, and reusing the same Closure for subsequent invocations.